ranvis/php-ext-cbor/README.md

 If you specify the `CBOR_BYTE` flag (default) and/or the `CBOR_TEXT` flag on decoding, those strings are decoded to PHP `string`.
 If the flags are not specified, strings are decoded to `Cbor\Byte` and `Cbor\Text` objects respectively.

-On encoding PHP `string`, you must specify either of the flags so that the extension knows to which you want your strings to be encoded.
+On encoding PHP `string`, you must specify either of the flags so that the extension can encode strings to CBOR strings.
 The default is `CBOR_BYTE`.

 The flags `CBOR_KEY_BYTE` and `CBOR_KEY_TEXT` are for strings of CBOR `map` keys.